kylemarsh/shiftbrite/README.md

 The ShiftBrite constructor takes 2 arguments:
  - the number of ShiftBrite pixels in this chain
  - which pin to use as the "latch" pin.
 This can be any available pin.

+We're using the particle's SPI bus which puts the clock (SCK) on pin A3 and data output (MOSI) on pin A5.
+We control when data gets "saved" to the ShiftBrites with the latch pin you specified in the constructor.
+ShiftBrites have the following pinout:
+ - `DI` _Data In_: Data received from upstream.
+Connect this to pin A5 (MOSI) on your particle device, or DO on the previous ShiftBrite.
+ - `LI` _Latch In_: Pulsed from low to high to save your new color data into the PWM registers and show the new color.
+Connect this to your latch pin on your particle device or to LO upstream.
+ - `EI` _Enable In_: Hold this low to turn the LEDs on this ShiftBrite on.
+Hold high to turn them off.
+This is passed down the chain from EO to EI just like the other values.
+You probably just want to chain these like all the other lines and connect the first ShiftBrite's EI to ground.
+ - `CI` _Clock In_: Clock signal received from upstream.
+Connect this to pin A3 (SCK) on your particle device, or to CO upstream.

 Once you've constructed the object at the global scope you need to initialize the hardware in your `setup()` function: